Green Hill Fort: Description

-Green Hill Fort is at about 16ha, 1.5km west-south-west of Thursday Island town, comprising all of Lot 9 SP133779, including all structures and formations associated with the fortifications at the summit of Green Hill.
+Green Hill Fort is at about 16ha, 1.5 km west-south-west of Thursday Island town, comprising all of Lot 9 SP133779, including all structures and formations associated with the fortifications at the summit of Green Hill.

 Green Hill Fort complex is situated on the western end of the high ridge that forms the east-west spine of Thursday Island.
 It comprises three principal areas: the fortifications at the western end of the ridge and the surrounding landscape; a small, densely forested saddle between two small knolls in the ridge to the east of the fortifications; and further east still the former barracks site and surrounding landscape.
 The complex is accessible by an unsealed track off Summers Street, and by a sealed road off Chester Street.

 The fortifications

 The battery, located on the top of Green Hill, offers a panoramic view of 270º over Thursday Island harbour and Horn Island to the south, the boat channel and Prince of Wales Island to the southwest, Friday and Goode Islands and the passages to the west, and north over the Aplin Pass boat channel and Hammond Island.

 The principal elements of the fortifications include the embankments and terreplein on which the battery is constructed, three external gun emplacements, with working platforms sunk behind protective abutment walls, and associated structures including the sunken observation pit and access walkway.
 There are three six-inch breech-loading guns.
 Tunnels and a track for munitions trolleys serviced the gun emplacements.

 The centrally-located magazines, storage rooms, passages and associated steps, trolley tracks and entry paths are underground.
 The main rooms comprise a cordite store, artillery store, shell store, powder magazine, lamp store, machinery room and store.

 The 1950s weather station structures, small timber and fibrous cement buildings, included a main office, balloon shed, masts and toilet.
 The office was removed in 1999.

 A partly sealed road leads to the battery and the ridge drops steeply on three sides from the top of the hill.

 A telecommunications facility is located in the middle of the reserve to the east of the fortifications.
 This site is on a separate lot and is not included in the listing boundary for the Green Hill Fort complex.